-- 4.8 After the draw we will fully assess the applications.
-If the first applicant to be drawn is not eligible to hold a licence or fails to respond to enquiries within a time frame we specify, we will reject the application and assess the application of the second applicant to be drawn, and so on.
+- and so on.
 We will continue this process until we assess an application which we can grant.
-If none of the applications is eligible, no licence will be awarded. - 4.9 We are likely to need to assess concurrently at least the first and the second applications drawn, to prepare for the risk that there may be issues regarding whether the first applicant meets our licensing requirements, and these may take some time to resolve.
+If none of the applications is eligible, no licence will be awarded. - 5.9 We are likely to need to assess concurrently at least the first and the second applications drawn, to prepare for the risk that there may be issues regarding whether the first applicant meets our licensing requirements, and these may take some time to resolve.
 If we could not grant the first applicant a licence, and there was not time to assess the application of the next one down, no licence would be granted in that area, which we would want to avoid.
-If we ask the second (or a later) applicant for clarifications, we will make it clear that they are not first in the assessment process and that if the first applicant that was drawn meets our requirements it will be that applicant who is awarded the licence. - 4.10 If we reject an application for failing to meet our licensing criteria, we will provide a summary of the reason for rejection to the applicant but we will not refund the application fee - 4.11 Ofcom reserves the right to vary the rules for the draw process outlined above if it is justified by particular circumstances.
+If we ask the second (or a later) applicant for clarifications, we will make it clear that they are not first in the assessment process and that if the first applicant that was drawn meets our requirements it will be that applicant who is awarded the licence. - 5.10 If we reject an application for failing to meet our licensing criteria, we will provide a summary of the reason for rejection to the applicant but we will not refund the application fee. - 5.11 Ofcom reserves the right to vary the rules for the draw process outlined above if it is justified by particular circumstances.
 However, any change to the draw process will be clearly set out by Ofcom in our communications about the draw.

-5. Description of the licensed service
+6. Description of the licensed service